Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused quest objectives to keep being displayed when loading a save game from within a quest.
 - The minimum resolution for the game is now 1024.
+- Seasons can now pass in-game, in a manner reminiscent of the time of day system.
+Each year takes about one real-time hour to pass.
+Currently the seasons are purely cosmetic, with their only effect being terrain graphics changing.

 * Modding
 - Made substantial progress in allowing for separation between scripts and data.
 Animations, buttons, characters, icons, map templates, missile types, sounds, terrain types, unit types, sounds can now be defined in data files (.cfg), placed within the /data/ folder.
 The .cfg files within the /data/ folder (or in a subfolder within it) of a mod is now parsed automatically by the game on start.

 * Terrain
 - Fixed issue which caused walls to regrow when destroyed if built on top of cleared forests.
+- Added support for season-specific terrain graphics.
+- Dirt, Grass and Dry Mud tiles now become Snow tiles during winter.
+- Pine Tree tiles become Snow Pine Tree tiles during winter.

 * Units
 - Fixed issue which caused flying units to prefer moving over roads and railroads, despite receiving no benefit from them.